 When a sine wave is passed into a transmission line, it's behaviour is dependent on the conditions that it meets.
 The results can be complex and difficult to understand.
-Classical transmission line theory uses advanced mathematics and explanations that are not always logical.
+Classical transmission line theory uses advanced mathematics and explanations that are not always logical, such as the theory of 'standing waves'.
 Some tutors use analogies in order to explain the principles and these are often incorrectly applied and can convince the student that the behaviour of the transmission line is different to reality.
 This study uses measurements of constant sine waves and the actual voltages and currents that are present in a coaxial cable.
 The results of these measurements are processed with simple formulas and then eventually made into charts with the aid of a spreadsheet, so that this visual data can be related to the, more mathematical, classical transmission line theory.
 The aim of the study is to give you an understanding of what is really happening to the original sine wave and at the same time develop your skills with the mathematics and measurement techniques that are used every day in radio frequency technology.
-By making the measurements and seeing the results you will have sound knowledge of the behaviour of a transmission line and not be confused by any contradictory statements in old text books or incorrect analogies.
+By making the measurements and seeing the results you will have sound knowledge of the behaviour of a transmission line and not be confused by any contradictory statements in old text books, 'standing wave theory' or incorrect analogies.

 The measurements start extremely simply and prove that the behaviour of the test equipment as you go along.
 This simple start ensures that the whole explanation is built on basic accepted fundamentals such as Ohms Law.
 Further measurements are then made in a sequence that gradually builds explanations of the transmission line behaviour on the facts that have already been established.

 If you wish to perform the actual measurements, a signal generator and a digital multimeter (DMM) are required, plus the following test aids that we have developed specifically for these measurements.
 Explanations of the test aids can be found in the appropriate appendix and these should be studied carefully if you wish to substitute them with anything else.

 4) Termination Box